 Sunset Portrait Photography | Minute Photography

-In this episode, we show you how to achieve a perfectly lit sunset portrait while throwing the temperature into a cool blue.
+In this episode of minute photography, we show you how to achieve a perfectly lit sunset portrait while throwing the temperature into a cool blue.

 Step 1: Dial in Camera Settings

 Set your shutter speed to 1/200th of a second and dial in the proper aperture and ISO setting that retains the detail and dynamic range of your sunset portrait.
 In our scene we arrived at an ambient exposure of 1/200th of a second, f/5.6, and ISO 100, and you can see from the image above, that our subject is extremely underexposed but our background has the perfect balance of brightness.

 Step 2: Set your In-Camera White Balance